alexsanya/reputation-ledger/README.md

 ## 📖 What’s Recorded On-Chain?

-- 🔎 What was ordered
+- 🔎 What was ordered (hash)
 - 📦 What was delivered (hash)
-- 💰 What it cost
+- 💰 What it cost (traceble SPL token transfer)
 - ⏱ How long it took
 - 😊 Was the client satisfied?